MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 - For object detection and form processing, only models trained after April 2nd, 2020 can be added in a solution.
 - Import of an object detection or form processing model should be done within 1 month of export.
 However, you can still import after that period if the source model remains unchanged after its export.
 - Changes to imported models are not recommended.
-- If you are using a model within a Power App or a Power Automate flow, you need to explicitly add the app and the model in the solution.
+- If you're using a model within a Power App or a Power Automate flow, you need to explicitly add the app and the model in the solution.
 The model is not considered an app or flow dependency.
 - You can't create a new version of an imported object detection model because the training data set is not part of the imported solution.
 You should create a new model instead.
 - You can't create a new AI Builder model in solution explorer.